TrackPoint, trackpad & UltraNav keyboards

 Part numbersWiki page

 The IBM Modular CANPOS II Keyboard (aka, MCANPOS) is the direct successor to the original IBM CANPOS Keyboard seen before and is a member of the Model M extended family of buckling sleeve keyboards and a part of its Modular POS (MPOS) series.
 It was introduced in 2008 alongside the IBM MANPOS Keyboard and is a distant relative of the IBM Model M9 RANPOS Keyboard.
 Compared to its predecessor, it's been redesigned to have its core POS-related features removable and thus can be replaced as needed or filled in with hollow blanking modules.
 Like MANPOS, it's able to accept both PS/2 and USB cables, can be reprogrammed (via USB cable only) and can accept a Touch Pad/Pointer module to give it UltraNav-like functionality.
 The pointing stick on the module is based on TrackPoint IV (sometimes branded as "Varatouch") and typically uses IBM Retail's signature desaturated blue nub cap.
 It's also a very 'dense' keyboard like its predecessor, with 133 (US English) or 134 (rest of world) keys packed in a width less than a tenkeyless keyboard.
-It was only available in an iron grey case colour.
+It was only available in an iron grey cover set colour.
 After Toshiba TEC bought IBM Retail Store Solutions in 2012, the then-new Toshiba Global Commerce Solutions continued producing MCANPOS under their own brand with much the same design and remains in production as of Q4 2022.
 Due to the fact the Touch Pad/Pointer module is removable, many MCANPOS keyboards may lack any pointing device when sold but the module can be bought separately.

 Specific examples